Introduction

 Die gotische Bibel: Herausgegeben von Wilhelm Streitberg.
 (Germanische Bibliothek, 2.
 Abteilung, 3.
 Band)

 To avoid possible copyright issues, we used the 1919 edition.
 The Speyer fragment, which was discovered in 1970, is cited from Piergiuseppe Scardigli's Nachtrag zum ersten Band in the latest edition (2000), which is basically a reprint – differences between the readings in the 1919 and 2000 edition are listed below.
-The latest edition (ISBN: 3-8253-0745-X and 3-8253-0746-8) can be ordered at Universitätsverlag WINTER (copies of earlier editions can sometimes be found at catalogues of antiquarian books like Zentrales Verzeichnis Antiquarischer Bücher or Abebooks).
+The latest edition (ISBN: 3-8253-0745-X and 3-8253-0746-8) can be ordered at Universitätsverlag WINTER.
+Copies of earlier editions can generally be found at Abebooks or Zentrales Verzeichnis Antiquarischer Bücher.

 The text was digitized in 1997 by Robert Tannert, David Landau and Tom De Herdt and has been thoroughly checked and proofread.
-In 2002, the reliability of the transcription was assessed by an automated collation with another electronic edition, provided by the TITUS project.
-We wrote a simple script that aligned the texts and compared them on a byte-by-byte basis, reporting about 800 differences.
+In 2002, the reliability of the transcription was assessed by an automated collation with the electronic edition provided by the TITUS project.
+A simple script aligned the texts and compared them byte-for-byte, reporting about 800 differences.
 These were individually compared to printed copies of Streitberg's 1919 and 1965 edition, and corrected where necessary.
-Since both texts were independently digitized, using different methods (scanning vs. typing), chances that the same error occurs at the same location are relatively small and a comparison should reveal most remaining errors on both sides.
+Since both texts were independently digitized, using different methods (scanning vs. typing), chances that the same error occurs at the same location seem quite small and a comparison should reveal most errors on both sides.

 3. TEI Encoding